cjjavellana/Go-Ethereum-Private-Network/README.md

 1. [Vagrant](https://www.vagrantup.com/)
 2. [Virtual Box](https://www.virtualbox.org/)

+Before provisioning this Virtual Box, ensure that the following ports (in your host OS) are available:
+1. 3306 - MySQL Database
+2. 8545 - GETH JSON RPC Port
+3. 8546 - GETH WS Port

 ## Ethereum Cluster Details

+1. Node 1
+   > API Server
+     As an API Server, this node exposes the following ports:
+     8585 - JSON RPC Port
+     8546 - Websocket

-1. Bootstrap Node - A rendezvous point which all other nodes use to join the network.
+   > Bootstrap Node - A rendezvous point which all other nodes use to join the network.
+     Exposes p2p port 30303

+   > Clique - The network's transaction signer affirming that each transaction is valid.
+For a private network, it is recommended to run a proof-of-authority signer.

-2. Member node 1 - A participating node.
+2. Member node 2 - A participating node.
 You may have an unlimited number of them.

-3. Clique - The network's transaction signer affirming that each transaction is valid.
-For a private network, it is recommended to run a proof-of-authority signer.

 ## Getting Started